kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 Setting up
 ==========
-Upload this work item handler to your JBPM server and import the `execute-rest.bpmn` (src/test/resources/execute-rest.bpmn) process.
+Upload this work item handler to your JBPM server and import the `execute-rest.bpmn` (src/main/resources/execute-rest.bpmn) process as an asset to your project.

 To design your task invocation process use the execute-rest as a sub-process.